While I was walking from Sarıyer to Büyükdere, I took these photos on December 26, 2021. Sarıyer and the Bosphorus at a winter evening.

 • The blonde girl that Sultan has fallen in love with.
 This tale also suggests that the original name of the district was “Sarıyar” (sarı yar), which means “the blonde beloved”.

-• There are a lot of Spartium flowers (also known as the Spanish broom, rush broom, or weaver’s broom) grow in the area.
+• There are a lot of Spartium flowers (also known as the Spanish broom, rush broom, or weaver’s broom) growing in the area.
 Some sources suggest that these yellow flowers are the source of the name of the district.

 Spartium junceum